Quantum Sparse Support Vector Machines: Lower Bound for Complexity of Quantum Sparse SVM

-Assuming oracle access to input, the computational complexity of quantum SDP solver utilized in Quantum Sparse SVM shows improved dependence on $n$ and $m$, but polynomial dependence on $R$ and $r$ may erase any gains compared to classical LP solvers.
-Indeed, for any training set, the minimum of the objective function of the SparseSVM optimization problem (eq. \ref{eq:SparseSVM}) is bounded from above by one
+Assuming efficient oracle access to input, the computational complexity of quantum LP solver utilized in Quantum Sparse SVM shows improved dependence on $n$ and $m$, but polynomial dependence on $R$ and $r$ may erase any gains compared to classical LP solvers.

-since an objective function value of one can be obtain by setting $\beta = 0$, which leads to unit loss for each training sample, and thus unit average loss.
+For any training set, the minimum of the objective function of the SparseSVM optimization problem (eq. \ref{eq:SparseSVM}) is bounded from above by one, since an objective function value of one can be obtain by setting $\beta = 0$, which leads to unit loss for each training sample, and thus unit average loss.
 For some training sets, one is the minimum of the objective function -- for example if training samples come in pairs, $(x,+1)$ and $(x,-1)$.
-In this case, the norm of the primal solution is $R=\sum_i |\xi_i| +\sum_j |\beta_j| = m$, and the norm of the dual solution is $r=\sum_i |\alpha_i| = 1$, since the dual objective function is just $\sum_i -\alpha_i$ and strong duality makes it equal to the value of the primal objective function.
+In this case, the norm of the primal solution is $R=\sum_i |\xi_i| +\sum_j |\beta_j| = m$, and the norm of the dual solution is $r=\sum_i |\alpha_i| = 1$, since by eq. (\ref{eq:dualLP}) and strong duality it is equal to the value of the primal objective function.
+The quantum solver we use includes $(R (r+1)/\varepsilon)^3$ term in its complexity, and $Rr=\BigOh{m}$ erases any speedups compared to classical solvers.